-- 1. Press Shift and select each user for which you want to change the time zone setting. - 2.
-Right-click in the summary pane, and select Change time zone. - 3.
-Select the time zone from the drop-down menu available.
+- 1. Press Shift and select each user for which you want to change the time zone setting.
+The selected users will become highlighted. - 2.
+Right-click one of the highlighted users, and select Change time zone.
+The Change Time Zone menu appears. - 3.
+In the Change Time Zone menu, select the time zone from the drop-down menu.